What is the current situation with the UPC ?

 Every lawyer who is authorised to litigate in a national court can also litigate in the Unified Patent Court, as well as European Patent Attorneys who have obtained a special litigation certificate, so that provides a wide choice throughout Europe.
 However, this system adds a new dimension to patent enforcement that requires developing elaborate strategies.
 There are new options for forum shopping among divisions of the Unified Patent Court and national courts.
 Procedural practices and substantive case law need to be developed.
 That calls for true in-depth knowledge and involvement in all relevant countries.
 We believe our position as the only law firm with highly regarded patent experts on the ground in every major jurisdiction where there will be a division of the UPC puts us in a unique position to help you.
-Our unrivalled position as Europe's leading experts in patent law – we are ranked in the top tier for IP across all the major directories and this year we were recognised at the world's leading IP firm by Who's Who Legal– means we are ideally positioned to advise you in this area.
+Our unrivalled position as Europe's leading experts in patent law – we are ranked in the top tier for IP across all the major directories and were named as Global Firm of the Year for Patent Litigation by Who's Who Legal– means we are ideally positioned to advise you in this area.

 What do I need to do now?

 Although the new system has not yet entered into effect, the final 18th draft of the rules of procedure was published in March 2017 and is now subject to review by the European Commission and formal adoption by the UPC Administrative Committee during Provisional Application.
 This means that patentees can and should start developing a strategy now.
 This should include: